-Trip meter reset knob-It can reset the two trip meters to zero, and also change the meter display.
+3. "ODO/TRIP" button-Resets the two trip meters to zero, and also change the meter display.

-To change the meter display, quickly push and release the knob.
+To change the meter display, quickly push and release the button.
 The meter display changes in the order from the odometer to trip meter A to trip meter B, then back to the odometer each time you push.

-To reset the trip meter A to zero, display the meter A reading, then push and hold the knob until the meter is set to zero.
+To reset the trip meter A to zero, display the meter A reading, then push and hold the button until the meter is set to zero.
 The same process can be applied for resetting the trip meter B.